ManiAm/RAG-Search/README.md

 This should return a table showing your GPU, driver version, and usage.

-You can also check `docker logs ollama` to ensure that the GPU is detected.
+You can also check `docker logs ollama_rag` to ensure that the GPU is detected.

 Pull a LLM model: